Terms and Conditions

 10.1 Where orders are cancelled after you have received an invoice from us a 25% fee will be payable.

-10.4 Should circumstances mean that you have to cancel your training course the following charges will apply:
+10.4 Should circumstances mean that you must cancel your training course the following charges will apply:

 10.4.2 two to four weeks prior to the course - 50% of the course fee

 11.1 Any training Services provided by the Company is provided under these terms and conditions.
-The Companyshall provide the Services to the Customer in accordance with the description given [on its website / in its
+The Company shall provide the Services to the Customer in accordance with the description given in all material respects

 12. CUSTOMER'S OBLIGATIONS